Home

 Good Bear Safety Products

-A larger version of the Bear Shock fencebear shock fence will protect an area 45 X 45 feet in size.
+larger version of the Bear Shock fence will protect an area 45 X 45 feet in size.
 It weighs a little more (5.9 pounds), but still uses 2 D cell batteries.
 Both versions will protect your camp or gear for 3 to 5 weeks without a battery change.

-UDAP also makes a dependable bear proof container to store your food in called No-Fed-Bearbear proof container.
+UDAP also makes a dependable bear proof container to store your food in called No-Fed-Bear.
 It’s a better option than having to hang all your food in trees away from camp.
 Bears have been shown to be able to smell what is inside of a tin can, picking their favorites, but these canisters prevent them from identifying that there is food inside.

 The best bear safety tip to put in practice is carrying bear spray in a quick-access location.
 Be well practiced at getting to it and preparing to spray it.
 Prepare ahead of time.
 Practice!